Families are in crisis this back-to-school season. Your gift today can give them hope and guidance.

 Had I not heard the rattle, I would’ve stepped on it.

 The serpent was coiled in the middle of the path, forked tongue dancing, scales offering a perfect camouflage for the remote Montana terrain.
-With heart punching my ribcage, I backpedaled ten yards and waited for the reptile to move.
+With my heart punching my ribcage, I backpedaled ten yards and waited for the reptile to move.

 It didn’t.